diogoalmiro/ctray/README.md

 }
 ```

-Note that getting this property will return the Array as Object to prevent the usage of Array functions to add/remove elements as it is not supported.
+Note that getting this property will return the menu Array as an Object to prevent Array functions that add/remove elements as they are not supported.

-Setting `text = '-'` creates a separator MenuItem that cannot have its text changes nor have submenu.
+Setting `text = '-'` creates a MenuItem of type "separator".
+Its text cannot be changed nor have submenus.

 ## Next steps